About Ted Arnott

 He makes no promises at election time, except his best efforts if re-elected.

 Ted believes in our communities’ capacity to do good works and achieve great goals.
-He is prepared to work across party lines to get things done.
+He was always prepared to work across party lines to get things done.
 He believes that government must be a partner, not an obstacle, in achieving results.